Samarium-147

 Samarium-147 (147Sm or Sm-147) is an isotope of samarium, making up 15% of natural samarium.
-It is an extremely long-lived radioisotope, with a half-life of 1.06×1011 years, although this can range from 1.05×1011 to 1.17×1011 years.
-It is mainly used in radiometric dating.
+It is an extremely long-lived radioisotope, with a half-life of 1.066×10^11 years, and an alpha emitter, the only significant one outside the heavy decay chains from thorium and uranium.

 Uses

-Samarium-147 is used in samarium-neodymium dating.
+Samarium-147 is used in samarium–neodymium dating.
 The method of isochron dating is used to find the date at which a rock (or group of rocks) are formed.
 The Sm-Nd isochron plots the ratio of radiogenic 143Nd to non-radiogenic 144Nd against the ratio of the parent isotope 147Sm to the non-radiogenic isotope 144Nd.
-144Nd is used to normalize the radiogenic isotope in the isochron because it is a stable and relatively abundant neodymium isotope.
+144Nd is used to normalize the radiogenic isotope in the isochron because it is a slightly radioactive and relatively abundant neodymium isotope.

 The Sm-Nd isochron is defined by the following equation: